Updated for 2023

 Do your homework because asking for a reassessment does require the county to conduct a “field inspection” of your home by a DTA appraiser to ensure that their data is accurate and verified.

-Win and get three years of refunds
+If Granted, get 3 years of refunds

 If you are successful, Fairfax County will retroactively adjust your property assessment for the last three years.

 In Ted’s case, he received refunds of over $850 for each year.